NouraNF/FirstTaskControlPanel/README.md

 # FirstTaskControlPanel

-This is my first assignment, I was asked to create a control panel for the movement of the robot.سteps are mentioned below:
+This is my first assignment, I was asked to create a control panel for the movement of the robot.Steps are mentioned below:

 1.installing XAMPP and create a database called 'nouratask1', and a table called 'controlpanel'.